Cladoniaceae: Genomics

-Genomic studies have revealed significant variation in the size and structure of mitochondrial DNA in Cladoniaceae, uncovering significant variation in genome size and structure.
+Genomic studies have revealed extensive variation in the size and structure of mitochondrial DNA in Cladoniaceae, uncovering considerable diversity in genome size and structure.
 Within the genus Cladonia, mitochondrial genomes span from approximately 45,000 to 66,000 base pairs, consistently containing respiratory genes and ribosomal RNA regions across all examined species.
 Crustose lichens tend to have smaller mitochondrial genomes compared to their fruticose and foliose counterparts.
 The genomes often harbour homing endonuclease genes, which may influence genomic evolution.
 Notably, substantial intraspecific variation has been observed, particularly in widespread species such as C. rangiferina and C. submitis.
 Unlike some other symbiotic organisms, Cladoniaceae do not exhibit mitochondrial genome reduction, suggesting complex evolutionary dynamics.

 Synonymy

 Several phylogenetic studies have shown that Cladoniaceae is a member of the order Lecanorales, and is closely related to the family Stereocaulaceae.
 The family Cetradoniaceae, which was created in 2002 to contain the endangered species Cetradonia linearis, was folded into the Cladoniaceae in 2006.

 In 2018, Ekaphan Kraichak and colleagues used a technique called temporal banding to reorganise the Lecanoromycetes, proposing a revised system of classification based on correlating taxonomic rank with geological (evolutionary) age.
 They synonymised the families Squamarinaceae and Stereocaulaceae with the Cladoniaceae, resulting in a large increase in the number of genera and species.
 The Squamarinaceae had already been included in the Cladoniaceae by previous authors.
 Although this reorganisation has been used in some later publications, the folding of the Stereocaulaceae into the Cladoniaceae was not accepted in a recent analysis.
 Robert Lücking highlighted that merging the two families under the name Cladoniaceae is not permissible without a formal conservation proposal because Stereocaulaceae, established in 1826, predates Cladoniaceae, which was established in 1827.
 According to the rules of botanical nomenclature, the earliest validly published name has priority and must be used when two families are combined unless an exception is granted.
 This means that if the families were merged without a conservation proposal, the combined family would have to be named Stereocaulaceae due to its earlier establishment.
 In a 2021 treatment of the British and Irish Cladoniaceae, the authors also keep these families separate, noting "both families are monophyletic and easily distinguishable on both morphological and molecular terms".